ashafiei/actmf/README.md

 Application development manual
 ===========

-To create an application we need to create components, connect them together and sent them to the environment actor.
+To create an application we need to create components, connect them together and send them to the environment actor.
 The application graph is constructed in a configuration file.

 Here is an example with three components, a number generator, an addition filter, and a number display component: